PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Result

-Table \ref{tab:2} illustrates how the error floor $p^*$ and the minimum ratio of bins to balls $c = M/K$ change for different values of $d$.
-If our reliability target allows the error floor to be set at $1.1\times 10^{-3}$, then $d=5$ minimizes the number of required bins.
+Table \ref{tab:2} illustrates how the error floor $p^*$ and the minimum ratio of right nodes to active left nodes $c = M/K$ change for different values of $d$.
+If our reliability target allows the error floor to be set at $1.1\times 10^{-3}$, then $d=5$ minimizes the number of required right nodes.
 Recall that the total number of measurements is $m = 4M$ which matches the result of Table \ref{tab:1}.
 (See Section \ref{sec:ed}) If one wants to achieve smaller error floor, then $d$ and $c$ should be both increased.

-In the density evolution analysis so far, we have shown that the \emph{average} fraction of balls that cannot be recovered will be arbitrarily close to the error floor after a fixed number of iterations, provided that the tree-like assumption is valid.
-It remains to show that the actual fraction of balls that are not in the giant component after $\ell$ iterations is highly concentrated around $p_\ell$.
+In the density evolution analysis so far, we have shown that the \emph{average} fraction of active signal components that cannot be recovered will be arbitrarily close to the error floor after a fixed number of iterations, provided that the tree-like assumption is valid.
+It remains to show that the actual fraction of left nodes that are not in the giant component after $\ell$ iterations is highly concentrated around $p_\ell$.
 Towards this end, first in Lemma \ref{lem:tree} we show that a neighborhood of depth $\ell$ of a typical edge is a tree with high probability for a constant $\ell$.
-Second, in Lemma \ref{lem:concentration}, we use the standard Doob's martingale argument \cite{RU01}, to show that the number of uncolored balls after $\ell$ iterations of the algorithm is highly concentrated around $K p_{\ell}$.
+Second, in Lemma \ref{lem:concentration}, we use the standard Doob's martingale argument \cite{RU01}, to show that the number of active signal components that are not recovered after $\ell$ iterations of the algorithm is highly concentrated around $K p_{\ell}$.

-Consider a directed edge from $\vec{e} = (v,c)$ from a left-node (ball) $v$ to a right-node (bin) $c$.
+Consider a directed edge $\vec{e} = (v,c)$ from a left-node $v$ to a right-node $c$.
 Define the directed neighborhood of depth $\ell$ of $(\vec{e})$ as $\mathcal{N}_{\vec{e}}^{\ell}$, that is the subgraph of all the edges and nodes on paths having length less than or equal to $\ell$, that start from $v$ and the first edge of the path is not $\vec{e}$.
 As an example, the directed neighborhood of depth $2$ of $(\vec{e})$ is shown in Figure \ref{fig:tree}.

 \begin{lemma} For a fixed $\ell^*$, $\mathcal{N}_{\vec{e}}^{2\ell^*}$ is a tree-like neighborhood with probability at least $1 - \mathcal{O}(\log(K)^{\ell^*}/K)$. \end{lemma}